 - Increase in key therapeutic nutrients

-- Essential enzymes
+- Essential enzyme intake

 - Made from a living plant

-Iron for Women
+Living Iron for Women

 Better bioavailability and tolerance